|

 elements that can weaken or damage them.

-How are gel nail applications maintained?
+(back to top) How are gel nail applications maintained?

 After several weeks your nail technician will fill in the area near